 Myth: They all live in hives

 A stack of nesting holes acts much like an apartment building, and each female “owns” the hole she nests within.
-You can encourage them to move in by providing suitable nesting space.
+You can attract mason bees and encourage them to move in by providing suitable nesting space.

 Myth: All bees have yellow & black stripes